Contrast-Security-OSS/docs/content/troubleshooting/java/installation/AbstractMethodError.md

 ## Cause and Solution

-If you're experiencing this error on IBM Java 8, it's possible that your JVM doesn't include latest FixPack.
+If you're experiencing this error on IBM Java 8, your JVM may not include latest FixPack.

 Confirm that your JVM includes FixPack17 (FP17), which addresses several bugs, including JIT-related bugs that may lead to this error.
 If FP17 isn't included, you may try downloading and installing it, or applying the following iFix: http://www-01.ibm.com/support/docview.wss?uid=ibm10713519.